beourmuse/makeup_portfolio_site/README.md

 # Portfolio Website (Timea Toth)

-This code provides the website code for Timea Toth's website which is desgined with an interactive UI for desktop, tablet and other mobile devices.
+This code provides the website code for Timea Toth's makeup portfolio website which is desgined with an interactive UI for desktop, tablet and other mobile devices.

 ## Install
 -------